 NEW YORK (TheStreet) -- At the end of March, King Digital Entertainment (KING - Get Report) made its official debut under the watchful eye of Wall Street.
 King Digital Entertainment is the official company behind the classic game Candy Crush, a game that has put many individuals (including myself) on the receiving end of an insane amount of game requests on Facebook (FB).

 Unfortunately, King Digital Entertainment had a debut similar to a rookie quarterback throwing three interceptions in his first NFL start.
 It was an ugly welcome to life in the big leagues.

 After opening at $20.50 a share, King Digital Entertainment fell 15.56% in its debut to close at $19.00.

-At the time of publication the author had no position in any of the stocks mentioned.
 This article represents the opinion of a contributor and not necessarily that of TheStreet or its editorial staff.